 Friseddhre (as they're known in local Pugliese dialect) must be first soaked in cold water for approximately 30-60 seconds to soften, and then they are squeezed or pressed slightly to drain out excess water, drizzled with extra-virgin olive oil and served topped with diced tomatoes, capers, salt, pepper, and fresh oregano.
 I also will usually rub half of a clove of raw garlic on the frisella before soaking it.
 They may not sound very exciting, but they’re quite tasty and wholesome, not to mention refreshing in very hot weather, and a great no-cook snack or light meal.
 They should be soaked only briefly so that some crunch remains.
 Think of them as a sort of a larger, softer, and more rustic version of bruschetta, or an Apulian version of panzanella, the Tuscan salad made with hard, leftover bread.

-If you can't find friselle, in fact, you can easily use the same combination of toppings on toasted slices of bread -- bruschette, in other words.
+If you can't find friselle, in fact, you can easily use the same combination of toppings on toasted slices of bread -- bruschetta, in other words.

-[Note: The capers I use are salt-packed capers from the Aeolian Islands in Sicily.
-Salt-packed capers are a little harder to find in the U.S. than those cured in vinegar, but if you can find them, they are well worth the extra effort and cost (ironically, in Italy the salt-packed capers are cheaper and it’s harder to find them in vinegar!).
-I’ve converted many former caper-haters by introducing them to this type; instead of tasting strongly of vinegar, the delicate flavor of the capers shines through, and I find that the texture is better as well: firm and slightly crisp, rather than soggy.
-To use them, you just need to rinse them well, then soak them in some cold water for about 20 minutes to half an hour, then rinse and drain again.]
+If you can find them, salt-packed capers from the Aeolian Islands in Sicily are well worth the extra effort and cost (ironically, in Italy the salt-packed capers are cheaper and it’s harder to find them in vinegar!).
+The texture is better -- firm and slightly crisp, rather than soggy -- and the delicate flavor of the capers shines through.
+To use them, you just need to rinse them well, then soak them in some cold water for about 20 minutes to half an hour, then rinse and drain again.